 Change the following paragraph on Page 114, Line 13, based on sensing consensus text proposal DCN 23-0538r7

 The HRP-SDEV sensing sequence (SENS) field shall be constructed using preamble symbols using the same preamble code as for the SYNC and SFD in the packet.
 The symbols of the SENS are arranged in (one to four) blocks of active segments encapsulated by silent gap intervals.
 The HRP-SDEV shall support active segment lengths of 32, 64, and 128 symbols, with lengths of 16, 256 and 512 symbols being optional.
 The gap duration shall be one preamble symbol duration.
+For frequency stitching mode, if intra-packet frequency stitching is enabled, the extended gap size between active segments will be adopted.
+The duration of the extended gap is 40 preamble symbol duration.
 The HRP-SDEV shall support the single segment SENS.
 Support for the two, three and four segment SENS is optional.
 Where there are multiple active segments, each segment shall be the same length.
 Figure 111 shows the extent of the SENS when consisting of one or two segments.

 …